 “The results were weak but in line with expectations.
 They continue to be affected by the global economic situation,” Sabina Podval, an analyst at Leader Capital Markets (LDRC) Ltd. in Tel Aviv said today by phone.

 As concern about Europe’s debt persists and growth in the U.S. and China slows, companies from Intel Corp. to International Business Machines Corp.
-(IBM) have released guidance and revenues that have fallen short of projections.
+(IBM:US) have released guidance and revenues that have fallen short of projections.
 Intel, the world’s largest chipmaker, forecast on Oct.
 16 fourth-quarter gross margins that missed analysts’ estimates, while IBM, the biggest computer-services provider, reported on the same day third-quarter revenue that fell short of projections.

 To contact the reporter on this story: Shoshanna Solomon in Tel Aviv at firstname.lastname@example.org